 - How is decision-making concentrated within the organization?
 There is a centralized structure and a decentralized structure.

 Then, some companies might organize their organization around business units, business functions, product lines, customers, projects, or geographies.
-Others may combine more than one of these dimensions – called a matrix structure.
+Others may combine more than one of these dimensions, forming a matrix structure.

 Tall structure

-Tall structures have many hierarchical levels or managerial layers.
-It has a long chain of command.
+Tall structures have many hierarchical levels or managerial layers and a long chain of command.
 As a result, communication and decision-making must go through many layers.

-Then, the tall structure has a narrow span of control.
-Each manager will supervise a relatively few subordinates.
+The tall structure has a narrow span of control.
+Each manager supervises a relatively few subordinates.

 Large companies generally adopt this structure.
-They need a tall structure to be effective.
-Their complex operations require more control.
+They need a tall structure to be effective, and their complex operations require more control.
 Thus, they will need multiple managers to oversee day-to-day operations.

 Flat structure